 How difficult is it to climb?

 All routes are tricky, and a few can be potentially dangerous climbs.
-For example, the ridge walk across Striding Edge can be exposed and hazardous in bad weather conditions and catch climbers out.
+For example, the ridge walks across Striding Edge can be exposed and hazardous in bad weather conditions and catch climbers out.
 Unless you are an experienced climber, take an easier route, especially on windy or wet days.
-Plan, prepare and select a way most suitable for you.
+Plan, prepare, and select the route most suitable for you.

 Will I need a map and a compass?

 Some routes are signposted.
-However, it’s always ideal to take both a map and a compass in case there is poor visibility during the climb.
+However, it’s always ideal to take both a map and a compass in case of poor visibility during the climb.

 Should I pack food?